valzargaming/Nyasmin/README.md

+This fork is dedicated to maintaining Palace Bot#9203 that is used primarily in the "Blue's Cloudy Palace" guild.
+The original codebase carchive/Yasmin was archived in December 2019, and as such can no longer be commented on or commit pull requests.=

 # Yasmin [![Build Status](https://scrutinizer-ci.com/g/CharlotteDunois/Yasmin/badges/build.png?b=master)](https://scrutinizer-ci.com/g/CharlotteDunois/Yasmin/build-status/master)

 Yasmin is a Discord API library for PHP.
 Yasmin connects to the Gateway and interacts with the REST API.